martinctc/blog/_knitr/A Shiny app for Hong Kong District Councillors_20200801.md

 - [shinydashboard](https://github.com/rstudio/shinydashboard): For mobile-friendly dashboard layout.
     + We understood that our users, primarily HK citizens, frequently use mobiles.
 Thus, to ensure this app was useful to them, we centred our design on how the app looked on their mobile browsers.

-- [googlesheets4](https://github.com/tidyverse/googlesheets4): For seamless access to GoogleSheets.
+- [googlesheets4](https://github.com/tidyverse/googlesheets4): For seamless access to Google Sheets.
     + We understood that our users are not all technical so we stored the core data in a format and platform familiar and accessible to most people, Google Sheets.
+    + At a later stage of the app development, we migrated to storing the data in an R package we wrote, called [{hkdatasets}](https://github.com/hong-Kong-Districts-Info/hkdatasets) as we sought to keep the data in one place.
+However, the Google Sheets implementation worked very well, and the app could be deployed with no impact on performance or user experience.

 - [sf](https://github.com/r-spatial/sf) and [leaflet](https://github.com/rstudio/leaflet): For importing geographic data and creating interactive maps.
     + We understood that our users may want to explore other parts of Hong Kong but may not know the names of each constituency.
 Thus, we provided a map functionality to improve the ease they can learn more about different parts of Hong Kong.